samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Architecture/Data.md

 The examples above can be refactored to make them more composable.

-Instead of defining our `ComponentWithData` as a Component, we can abstract that functionality to an HOC (a very common pattern in BodilessJS).
+Instead of defining our `ComponentWithData` as a Component, we can abstract that functionality to a HOC (a very common pattern in BodilessJS).

 ```tsx
 const asComponentWithData = BaseComponent => {